 - Waking up at night with shortness of breath

 - Swelling in your ankles, legs or feet

 - Sudden weight gain

 - Coughing or wheezing, sometimes with white or pink phlegm

 Chronic systolic or diastolic heart failure, if left untreated, can cause other secondary complications and conditions such as angina (severe chest pain), anaemia, atrial fibrillation, cardiac cachexia, impaired kidney function, leg venous stasis and ulcers due to poor circulation, liver disease or damage, heart valve issues and even strokes and heart attacks.

 However, when it comes to the heart, Dr Thomas takes your symptoms seriously.
 If you experience sudden chest pain, severe shortness of breath, fast or irregular heart rate, coughing up white or pink phlegm, severe weakness or fainting, it is vital that you seek emergency care.

 What is the treatment for heart failure?

 Depending on whether you have systolic or diastolic heart failure, your cardiologist may prescribe you medication to strengthen your heart, as well as water pills to help your body get rid of excess fluids and swelling.
-Ask your doctor about the benefits of each type of medication, and to help you find one, which can be tailored to your needs.
+Ask your doctor about the benefits of each type of medication, and he will help you find one, which can be tailored to your needs.
 There are also many lifestyle changes you can make to help treat the symptoms of heart failure, such as following a low-sodium diet, limiting alcohol and caffeine intake, tracking your daily fluid intake, losing weight, exercising regularly and monitoring your blood pressure daily.
-Depending on your symptoms and the severity of your condition, your cardiologist may recommend a coronary angiogram (and other percutaneous interventions), heart surgery or cardiac devices including a biventricular pacemaker or cardiac resynchronisation therapy.
+Depending on your symptoms and the severity of your condition, your cardiologist may recommend a coronary angiogram (and other percutaneous interventions), heart surgery or cardiac devices, including a biventricular pacemaker or cardiac resynchronisation therapy.